-Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase GW5 Manage groundwater during operation Operation Prepare as part of the OEMP and implement measures for management, monitoring, reuse where possible and disposal of groundwater inflows during operation that comply with relevant legislation and guidelines (and include provisions of EPR FF6 where relevant), including but not limited to: State Environment Protection Policy (Waters) State Environment Protection Policy (Prevention and Management of Contaminated Land) Water Industry Regulations 2006 Occupational Health and Safety Act 2004 and Occupational Health and Safety Regulations 2017.
+Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase Prepare as part of the OEMP and implement measures for management, monitoring, reuse where possible and disposal of groundwater inflows during operation that comply with relevant legislation and guidelines, including but not limited to: State Environment Protection Policy (Waters) State Environment Protection Policy (Prevention and Management of Contaminated Land) Water Industry Regulations 2006 Occupational Health and Safety Act 2004 and Occupational Health and Safety Regulations 2017.
 The OEMP must include contingency measures and emergency response plans if unexpected groundwater contamination is encountered and requires disposal.
-A trade waste agreement from the relevant water authority must be obtained in accordance with regulatory requirements, where disposal to sewer is proposed.
-Approval from EPA and the relevant water authority (as required) must be obtained in accordance with regulatory requires, where discharge to waterways is proposed.
-10. Historical Heritage (HH) Heritage Act 2017 HH1 Design and construct to minimise impacts on heritage Design, Guidelines for Investigating Historical Archaeological Undertake detailed design of the permanent and temporary works to minimise impacts where practicable, on the cultural heritage values of heritage places in consultation with Heritage Victoria and/or local councils (as applicable). construction Artefacts and Sites, Heritage Victoria 2014 Prior to commencement of works that affect heritage places, structures or features, develop and implement in consultation with the relevant heritage authority: Physical protection measures for heritage places, structures or features as appropriate • Where required, a methodology for any required dismantling, storage or reinstatement of heritage fabric (with reference to the ICOMOS Burra Charter 2013).
+10. Historical Heritage (HH) • Heritage Act 2017 HH1 Design and construct to minimise impacts on heritage Design, Guidelines for Investigating Historical Archaeological Artefacts and Sites, Undertake detailed design of the permanent and temporary works to minimise impacts where practicable, on the cultural heritage values of heritage places in consultation with Heritage Victoria and/or local councils (as applicable). construction Heritage Victoria 2014 Prior to commencement of works that affect heritage places, structures or features, develop and implement in consultation with the relevant heritage authority: Physical protection measures for heritage places, structures or features as appropriate Where required, a methodology for any required dismantling, storage or reinstatement of heritage fabric (with reference to the ICOMOS Burra Charter 2013).
 HH2 Implement an Archaeological Management Plan to avoid and minimise impacts on historic archaeological sites and values Construction Develop and implement an Archaeological Management Plan in consultation with Heritage Victoria detailing measures to avoid, minimise, mitigate and manage disturbance of archaeological sites and values affected by the project.
 Undertake investigations in accordance with the Guidelines for Investigating Historical Archaeological Artefacts and Sites, Heritage Victoria 2015 and to the satisfaction of the Executive Director, Heritage Victoria.
 The Archaeological Management Plan must include: Requirements for background historical research, excavation methodology, research design, reporting and artefact management, artefact conservation, and analysis Protocols for managing previously unidentified historical archaeological sites discovered during the works.